The Best CoSchedule Alternative

 For Scaling Agencies

-CoSchedule's per-user pricing gets expensive fast.
-Get unlimited seats, a unified inbox, client approval portals, and Meta Ads — all in one agency platform.
+Looking for a CoSchedule alternative built for agencies?
+Per-user pricing gets expensive fast.
+Get one flat per-plan price (10 seats on the $197 Agency plan), a unified inbox, client approval portals, and Meta Ads in one platform.

 Frustrated with CoSchedule?